 Do Humanists have any equivalent to holy books?

 Humanists have no equivalent to the Bible, the Koran, the Gita or the Talmud.
-Many philosophers have written about Humanist ideas, going back to ancient Greek philosophers such as Protagoras, Aristotle and Socrates.
+Humanist ideas have been expressed in writing in cultures around the globe and over thousands of years.
+Ancient examples include Confucius in China and Greek philosophers such as Democritus, Protagoras, Aristotle and Socrates.
+India also has a long tradition, one example being the Charvaka school of philosophy.
 However, Humanists can draw on all literature to seek understanding of the world and our part in it.

 Do Humanists Celebrate Christmas?

 Yes.
 Many of us do.
 Why get hung up about the name of this mid-winter festival?
 Most cultures in the Northern Hemisphere have marked this bleak time of year with events which celebrate life and fellowship, for example the ancient Romans (Saturnalia), native American Indians and Zoroastrians in Persia (Iran).
 Not to mention of course the Nordic countries from which we get our tradition of Christmas trees and Yule logs.

 Where do Humanists meet?

 Humanists do not have any ‘special’ buildings such as a church or mosque.
 Local groups might meet in a hired hall or room, or a pub, or someone’s house, or just go for a walk or a picnic.

 What is the point of a Humanist group?